draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 - seasonal offerings
 - mixed NA/alcoholic towers

-…are especially vulnerable to mislabelling.
+…are especially vulnerable to mislabeling.

 ### **4.3 Cleaning and Switching Failures**
 Operators may: